kmikholap/profi-sim/README.md

 Profinet is an industrial Ethernet standard for automation, providing a platform for data exchange between industrial controllers and devices.
 It supports real-time data transfer, is highly scalable, and allows for seamless integration with other networks and systems in industrial environments.

-This simulates some the following profinet communication channels listed belowat the flow level without actual meaningful packet payload.
+This script simulates some the following profinet communication channels listed below at the network flow level without actual meaningful packet payload.

 1. Real-time (RT) communication:
 Simulation: Flows between the IO-Controller VM and each IO-Device(s) VM(s).
 The IO-Controller sends a packet containing the mock "RT_L2_Ctrl_to_Devices" payload, which the IO-Devices detect and respond to the IO-Controller with "RT_L2_Ack_Device_to_Ctrl" packet.